tylerdavisgit/WuTang-Song-for-That/README.md

 ## Code Snippet

 There are other bits of could that I'm more proud of, but definitely took more than ten lines, but this snippet is pretty special too.
 This is how I was able to toggle between showing the form and the results upon the form submission, rather than having them both on the same page.
 I had spent a long time trying to figure this out, and it was really late at night when I finally landed on this simple solution.
-I'd been trying to link to another componenent, but it rerendered the array of data I needed to show when I used {Link}, so state worked perfectly.
+I'd been trying to link to another componenent, but it rerendered the array of data I needed to show when I used {Link}, so using state to toggle onClick worked perfectly.

 ```
 {toggleResults === true ? (